deckhouse/virtualization/docs/ADMIN_GUIDE.md

 A CPU instruction set is a list of all the instructions that a processor can execute, such as addition, subtraction, or memory operations.
 They determine what operations are possible, affect program compatibility and performance, and can vary from one generation of processors to the next.
 {{< /alert >}}

-Sample resource configurations for a given cluster:
+Resource configuration examples for a given cluster:

 ```yaml
 ---